 During the fall and spring semesters, students can register for up to 19 credits and can apply to the CNS academic dean for a credit overload approval based on their GPA.
 We encourage students to register for at least 1 credit for their internships so that they are covered for liability by the UMass Amherst General Liability (GL) plan.

-15. How do I register to be a Teaching Assistant?
+17. How do I register to be a Teaching Assistant?
 Instructors send the list of TA’s to the Undergraduate Program Office to add the course to the student’s schedule.
+The level that the student will be registered in is determined by the student’s past enrollment as a TA.

-ANIML SCI 296T – Intro, Intermediate and Advance Teaching in Animal Science
+ANIML SCI 296T, 396T and 496T – Intro, Intermediate and Advanced Teaching in Animal Science

 Undergraduate TA’s are registered as follows: